Robinyo/serendipity/docs/developer.md

 ## Quick Start

-The goal of this guide is to help you build and run Serendipity using the Angular CLI.
+The goal of this guide is to help you build and run Serendipity.

 ### Step 1.
 Set up the Development Environment